 Case Manager: Geoffrey Goell (212) 264-2973

 Law Clerk Hiring Policies: Applicants must submit a resume, cover letter, law school transcript, at least two letters of reference and writing sample.
-Law review or other writing experience and an interest in international trade law are considered in ranking applicants.
+Law review or other writing experience and an interest in international trade law and/or administrative law are considered in ranking applicants.
 Clerks must be willing to travel when the Judge sits by designation on other federal courts.
 Please refer to Judge Katzmann’s profile on the Online System for Clerkship Application and Review (OSCAR) for current hiring policies and needs.

 Intern Vacancies: Judge Katzmann accepts applications for interns who will work with him on court cases.
-Applicants must submit a resume, cover letter, law school transcript, and writing sample to firstname.lastname@example.org with subject line “Internship Application.”
+Applicants must submit a resume, cover letter, law school transcript, and writing sample to email@example.com with subject line “Internship Application.”
 Please note that all internships are unpaid positions.
 Decisions will be made on a rolling basis.
-Deadlines are as follows: December 10 for spring applicants, February 1 for summer applicants, and August 16 for fall applicants.
+Deadlines are as follows: November 1 for spring applicants, February 1 for summer applicants, and August 1 for fall applicants.
 Only applicants selected for an interview will be notified.